JULIETYCL/Bitmaphole_exercise/readme.md

 To run the Haskell solution, follow these steps:

 1. Make sure you have the GHC (Glasgow Haskell Compiler) installed on your system.
-2. Compile the `BitmapHoles.hs` file by running `ghc -o bitmap_holes BitmapHoles.hs` in your terminal.
+2. Navigate Powershell or CMD to the file and enter `ghci`
-3. Run the compiled program by executing `./bitmap_holes`.
+3. load the file by the following `:load bitmap.hs`.
+4. Enter main to run the file

 The program will output the number of holes for the example bitmap provided in the `main` function.